In 1995, the Texas Legislature created the Public Education Grant (PEG)

 No, however, a district may deny PEG transfers and accept non-PEG transfers for the children of staff as long as this is consistent with the district’s policy.

 No, PEG transfers are specifically for schools with the Improvement Required rating.
-District ratings are not a consideration.
+District ratings are not considered.

 No, the list refers to the upcoming school year.
 PEG-funded transfers are not allowed until registration for the new school year begins.